edhowland/viper/Roadmap.md

 - Able to be an extension language for more than just Viper
   * An email client
   * A interactive http client
+  * A better pager
+  * A better diff viewer
 - Run stand-alone scripts to perform utility actions.
 -

 ## What Viper 2.1 is NOT!

-Viper 2.1 is not a major rewrite of Viper 2.0, despite 2.0 being about 6 years old at this point.
+Viper 2.1 is not a major rewrite of Viper 2.0, despite 2.0 being about 7 years old at this point.

 The Ruby is quite smelly:

 - VFS (Virtual File System) should just be a simple Hash with both '.', and '..' pointers.
 (Not easy to do unless you introduce thunks, or defer lambdas

-- Vish syntax has a few definciencies:
+- Vish syntax has a few definciencies
   * Subshells should be able to be used anywhere in a statement.
 The return code (:exit_status) is supplied for the argument at that argument position.
   * There should be redirection primitives like 2>&1, or 1>&2.
   * Within double-quoted strings, the command substitution should be interpolated: